SHYCaT-cs71/shycat/sprint3.md

 ## Group Programming

 ### Mob/Pair Programming 2024-12-04
-We split into two groups to do pair/group programming, one group focused on the back end SHY-4 issue and the other focused on the front end SHY-75 issue.
+We split into two groups to do pair/group programming, one group focused on the back end web scraping SHY-4 issue and the other focused on the front end default image SHY-75 issue.
 [Whole group image before splitting.](images/screenshots/Sprint_2024-12-16/Screenshot%202024-12-04%20180504.png)

 #### Back End
 * Hamza Hashmi